Skin Issues and Hepatitis C

 The diagnosis of a hepatitis C infection can feel traumatic.
 One of the early questions many have is regarding the way the world will see them.
 Will everybody know just by looking at me?
 Will everything about me change?
 It’s possible you asked your doctor those very questions.
 For some people, though, hepatitis C also brings concerns and issues with their skin.

-What skin issues are common with hepatitis C?
+Common skin issues with hepatitis C

 Jaundice is the most commonly known or expected skin affliction for those who have chronic hepatitis C. Jaundice is when the skin and the whites of someone’s eyes appear yellow.
-This is a direct result of the way that hep C is impacting the person’s liver.
+This is a direct result of the way that hepitis C is impacting the person’s liver.
 If you see these symptoms, consider talking to your doctor right away.

 Another condition is called lichen planus.
 For some people, when the body is fighting the hepatitis C virus, the body’s immune system can become over excited and accidentally begin to fight what it shouldn’t; in this case, the cells of the skin.
 When someone has lichen planus, they will see bumps that are purple, flat, and itchy.
 For those who contract it inside their mouths, it can appear as a lacy white patch or with sores that can be quite painful.
 These symptoms typically go away on their own, but if they are becoming too itchy or painful, your doctor may prescribe an antihistamine pill or cream to aid in their resolution.